 3, count ’em, 3 menu links.
 No “Home” link again.
 The links include About, Recipes, Shop.
 No drop downs.

 The home page layout is a bit more complicated than I Am a Food Blog but it is intended to highlight different groups of posts.
 But I really like it.

 Now, click on the “Recipes” link.
 Ah, another nice little grid archive with a different kind of search feature in the sidebar.

 Changing gears, we’re switching to a successful fashion/lifestyle blog.
 (Run on Blogger!)

 Hannah’s menu has 4 links, no drop downs.
 Simple, clean, that’s it.

 So, yes, you can totally make a blog menu work without 25 category links.

 Don’t forget your sidebar!
 There are numerous ways to link to your Categories or Archives in the sidebar.
-A tag cloud widget, a category drop down widget, Promo widgets using images like on our WordPress themes.
+A tag cloud widget, a category drop down widget, or even a linked image widget.

 Check out how I’ve added our categories to our sidebar.
-I used colorful icons for our 4 main categories then a very simple text/cloud type widget for popular sub-categories beneath it.
+I used large icons for our 4 main categories then a very simple text/cloud type widget for popular sub-categories beneath it.